kubedb/docs/docs/guides/elasticsearch/autoscaler/compute/overview/index.md

 9. Then the `KubeDB` Ops-manager operator will scale the database component vertically as specified on the `ElasticsearchOpsRequest` CRO.

-In the next docs, we are going to show a step-by-step guide on Autoscaling of various MongoDB database components using `ElasticsearchAutoscaler` CRD.
+In the next docs, we are going to show a step-by-step guide on Autoscaling of various Elasticsearch database components using `ElasticsearchAutoscaler` CRD.